Nevaehni/SoftwareManager/README.md

 # Software Manager

-A PowerShell script that automates backup and restore of applications and their configurations using Chocolatey.
+A PowerShell script that automates backup and restore of applications and their configurations using Windows Package Manager (Winget).

 ## Features